larecipe/larecipe-dotnet/README.md

 │  └─ overview.md
 ```

-4. (Optional) If you're using docker image to build and deploy your application, make sure to include the documentation files in the published image.
+4. If you're using docker image to build and deploy your application, make sure to include the documentation files in the published image.
 Add this configuration to your application `xxx.csproj`

 ```
 <ItemGroup>